Professor and MS/IM Program Director

 Michael Twidale is a professor of the School of Information Sciences, University of Illinois at Urbana-Champaign.
 His research interests include computer-supported cooperative work, computer-supported collaborative learning, human-computer interaction, information visualization, and museum informatics.
 Current projects include studies of informal social learning of technology, technological appropriation, metrics for open access, collaborative information retrieval, low-cost information visualization, ubiquitous learning and the usability of open source software.
 His approach involves the use of interdisciplinary techniques to develop high-speed, low-cost methods to better understand the difficulties people have with existing computer applications and so to design more effective systems.

 Organisciak, P. & Twidale, M.B.
 (2014).
 When the Elevator Pitch Meets the Subject Heading: How Mixtures of Other Documents Can Describe What a Document is About.
-Proceedings of the American Society for Information Science and Technology (ASIS&T ’14).
-Seattle, WA.
+Procs ASIS&T ’14.

 Thomer, A.K., & Twidale, M.B.
 (2014).
 How Databases Learn.
 Proceedings iConference 827-833.

 Singh, V., Twidale, M.B. & Nichols, D.M.
 (2009).
 Users of Open Source Software – How do they get help?
 Proceedings HICSS 2009.

 Nichols, D.M., Twidale, M.B. & Cunningham, S.J.
 (2012).
 Metadatapedia: A proposal for aggregating metadata on data archiving.
 Proceedings, iConference’12.
 370-376.

 Singh, V., Twidale, M.B. & Rathi, D. (2006).
 Open Source Technical Support: A Look at Peer Help-Giving.
 Proceedings of the 39th Annual Hawaii International Conference on System Sciences (HICSS'06) Track 6 p118c.